Transfusion Medicine Service

-Use eD-H to request transportation for blood component pick up or call transportation services at 5-5580 during downtimes or use a unit based runner to pick up the blood component.
-The individual picking up the component(s) from the Blood Bank must present with their employee identification badge and will provide the following information on a slip of paper ("pink" pick-up slips are available on patient care units or from stores) to ensure the correct component(s) for the correct patient is taken to the transfusing site:
+Use eD-H to request transportation for blood component pick up (call Transportation Services at 5-5580 during downtime) or use a unit based runner to pick up the blood component.
+The individual picking up the component(s) from the Blood Bank must present their employee identification badge and provide the following information to ensure the correct component(s) for the correct patient:

-Blood for only one patient can be picked up at one time to reduce the potential of a patient receiving the wrong unit of blood/blood component.
+Blood components for only one patient can be picked up to reduce the potential of a patient receiving the wrong unit of blood/blood component.

-A temperature indicator device will be attached to emergency release units and to each unit going to the OR to ensure that the unit temperature does not exceed 6°C. If the indicator dot has turned red, the unit has exceeded 6°C and may not be returned to the Blood Bank inventory.
-The unit may still be transfused to the patient as long as the transfusion is completed within four hours from the time of dispense.
+A temperature indicator device will be attached to emergency release units and to each unit going to the OR to ensure that the unit temperature is maintained.
+If the indicator dot has turned red, the unit may still be transfused to the patient as long as the transfusion is completed within four hours from the time of dispense.
 All non-transfused units should be promptly returned to the Blood Bank.

 Blood transfusion may be started by licensed physicians, transfusionist certified RNs, Certified Perfusionists or EMT/paramedics following standard hospital procedures.